zumbov2/swissparl/examples/ex1.md

 ![](images/g18-1.png)

-As was to be expected, cooperation took place primarily within the parties and the political camps.
-But there were exceptions: For example, the liberal Raphaël Comte from the canton of Neuchâtel, who apparently often worked together with council members from the nearby cantons of Fribourg and Jura.
+As was to be expected, cooperation took place primarily within the parties and the political camps. **But there were exceptions**: For example, the liberal Raphaël Comte from the canton of Neuchâtel, who apparently often worked together with council members from the nearby cantons of Fribourg and Jura.